European Central Bank - eurosystem

 The European Monetary Cooperation Fund (1973-93)

-The European Monetary Cooperation Fund (“EMCF”, or “Fund”), was established in 1973 to increase cooperation between Member States working towards Economic and Monetary Union.
-It operated from Basel, with the Bank for International Settlements (BIS) providing the necessary administrative and technical support.
+The European Monetary Cooperation Fund (EMCF) was established in 1973 to increase cooperation between Member States working towards Economic and Monetary Union.
+It operated from Basel, with the Bank for International Settlements (BIS) providing essential administrative and technical support.

-The Fund’s primary aim was to ensure the proper functioning of the progressive narrowing of the fluctuation margins between the Community currencies (the so called “Currency Snake”).
-It also monitored interventions on the exchange markets in Community currencies.
-Finally, it was responsible for the administration of short-term financing and for settlements between central banks, leading to a concerted policy on reserves.
+The EMCF’s primary aim was to promote the progressive narrowing of fluctuation margins between the various Community currencies through the operation of the “Currency Snake”.
+It also monitored interventions in foreign exchange markets in Community currencies and was responsible for the administration of short-term financing and settlements between central banks, leading to a concerted policy on reserves.

-From 1976, the Fund was also put in charge of carrying out the administration of Community loans to support the balance of payments of certain Member States.
-From 1979, with the introduction of the European Monetary System and the European Currency Unit (ECU), it carried out all tasks related to the creation, use and remuneration of ECUs.
+As of 1976 the EMCF was also responsible for the administration of Community loans to support the balance of payments of certain Member States.
+From 1979, with the introduction of the European Monetary System and the European Currency Unit (ECU), the EMCF carried out all tasks related to the creation, use and remuneration of ECUs.

-The Fund records are paper based and consist of 153 boxes containing directives, decisions and files from meetings of the Board of Governors, reports and notifications of the Bank for International Settlements’ role as agent, as well as documentation about the foundation and the Community loans for Greece, Italy and France.
-Documents predominantly cover the period from 1973 to 2002 (with some copies of documents from 1953) and are mostly in English, French and German.
+The EMCF fonds consists of approximately 14 linear metres of textual documents.
+These include directives, decisions and files from meetings of the Board of Governors, reports and notifications from the BIS in its role as Agent, and documentation about the foundation of the Fund and the Community loans for Greece, Italy and France.
+The documents predominantly cover the period from 1973 to 2002 (with some copies of documents from 1953) and are mostly in English, French and German.

 EMCF 1 Status and organisation